This post may contain affiliate links. Please read my disclosure policy.

 - Sprinkle 2 teaspoons salt evenly over the turkey, and 10-12 grinds of the pepper mill.

 - Mix the breadcrumbs, chopped herbs, parmesan, garlic, chili and olive oil in a bowl.
 Spread the mixture evenly over the turkey, patting it down to help it stick.

 - Starting from a long side, roll the breast and prosciutto into a compact log.
 Tie in 1/2-inch intervals with kitchen twine.
 Tuck the herb sprigs into the string.

 - Put the turkey on a large rimmed baking sheet and roast 25 minutes.
-Turn the oven temperature down to 375 and continue roasting for 35 more minutes.
+Turn the oven temperature down to 375 (190C) degrees and continue roasting for 35 more minutes.
 Use a meat thermometer to make sure the temperature is at least 145 degrees at the thickest part of the breast.
 Remove from the oven and cover loosely with foil.
-Let the turkey rest for 30 minutes (it will continue to carry-over cook).
+Let the turkey rest for 30 minutes (it will continue to carry-over cook as it sits).

 - Transfer the turkey to a serving dish.
-Pour 3/4 cup water on the baking sheet and place over low heat, scraping up the brown bits.
+Pour 3/4 cup water or chicken stock on the baking sheet and place over low heat, scraping up the brown bits.
 Reserve the juice for serving.

 - Slice the turkey into 1/2-inch-thick slices and serve.

 Karen’s Notes and Tips

 - Make ahead tip: Season, roll and tie the turkey.
 Cover it loosely with plastic wrap and refrigerate up to 2 days ahead of roasting.

 - Leftovers make a fantastic Italian sandwich — layer thin slices of turkey with fresh mozzarella cheese and arugula on toasted ciabatta bread.